bitfaster/benchly/README.md

     }
 ```

-Plots are then generated in the results directory when running the benchmarks:
+Plots are written to the results directory after running the benchmarks, like the built in exporters:

 ![image](https://github.com/bitfaster/benchly/assets/12851828/7628b105-f367-4be2-8032-ee4f318b4e85)